aaronpk/webmention.io/README.md

 }
 ```

-#### Pingback.me converts this to a Pingback success reply and sends it back to the original blog
+#### Webmention.io converts this to a Pingback success reply and sends it back to the original blog

 ```
 HTTP/1.1 200 OK